FME Version

 Part 2: Webhook URLs and the Data Streaming Service

 Webhook URLs can be used with the Data Streaming Service to instantly display data back to a user.
-This is a great solution for applications that create visualisations, maps, charts, or graphics for supported formats.
+This is a great solution for applications that create visualizations, maps, charts, or graphics for supported formats.

 1. Configure the Workspace in FME Flow